nevinera/traverse/primary-skills/axes/rank1.md

 1 AP, Physical Effect

-For the three turns following this one, lose 2 health at the beginning of your turn, and all of your attacks get 2 extra dice and a +1 bonus.
+For the three turns following this one, lose 2 health at the beginning of your turn, and all of your attacks get 2 extra dice and an additional +1 bonus.

 #### Whirlwind (x3)